 Stress management can be an essential part of a healthy lifestyle, regardless of its affect on the adrenal glands in particular.
 To help ward off the affects of stress on your body, be sure to get regular exercise, sleep 8 hours per night, and decrease your use of substances like alcohol, caffeine, and tobacco.

 Practice deep breathing techniques in stressful situations, and make yoga, tai chi, or meditation a regular part of your busy routine.
 These practices will teach you to calm your mind and help you to manage stress, and can be done at home whenever your schedule allows it.

-A healthy diet full of beneficial vitamins, minerals, and essential fatty acids, plus effective stress management skills, can go a long way towards supporting the health of your adrenal glands for normal hormone production.
+A healthy diet full of beneficial vitamins, minerals, and essential fatty acids, plus effective sleep and stress management skills, can go a long way towards supporting the health of your adrenal glands for normal hormone production.